mikejunt/material-component-tutorial/src/walkthru.md

 We will begin with the 'intended' route.
 We have already completed a few steps along this route.

-* ~~Define your custom theme.
+* Complete: Define your custom theme.
-* ~~Create the component you intend to style and put classes on it to reference.
+* Complete: Create the component you intend to style and put classes on it to reference.
 * Use Angular Material's Theming functions to define a theme mixin (essentially a function) for our custom component
 * Import the component theme mixin to styles.scss
 * Include the component theme, passing it the application theme as an argument.